So you want a glorious hardwood floor. But you realize that ripping up carpets is never as simple a process as it first appears.

 This returns us to square one.
 It’s also why you should invest in a proper solvent designed specifically for your floor.
 See below for my favorite product!

-Removing carpet glue is a difficult and strenuous task.
-But trying to remove stains brought on from the wrong solvent is a nightmare.
+Removing carpet glue or even wax from wood is a difficult and strenuous task.
+Whenever you’re working with getting products off of wood, having to remove stains brought on from the wrong solvent is a nightmare.

 Get Ready for your Project!